embedly/embedly-docs/endpoints/1/preview.rst

     The url of the resource provider.

 ``provider_display``
-    For display purposes we ``include provider_display`` it's the subdomain, hostname and public suffix of the provider.
+    For display purposes we ``include provider_display``, it's the subdomain, hostname, and public suffix of the provider.

 ``favicon_url``
     The url of the favicon.